Songtsen Gampo: The conquest of Zhang Zhung

 There is some confusion as to whether Central Tibet conquered Zhangzhung during the reign of Songtsen Gampo or in the reign of Trisong Detsen (r.
 755 until 797 or 804 CE).
 The Old Book of Tang do seems to place these events clearly in the reign of Songtsen Gampo, for they say that in 634, Yangtong (Zhangzhung) and various Qiang peoples "altogether submitted to him."
 Following this, he united with the country of Yangtong to defeat the 'Azha, or Tuyuhun, and then conquered two more tribes of Qiang before threatening Songzhou with an army of (according to the Chinese) more than 200,000 men (100,000 according to Tibetan sources).
 He then sent an envoy with gifts of gold and silk to the Chinese emperor to ask for a Chinese princess in marriage and, when refused, attacked Songzhou.
 According to the Tang annals, he finally retreated and apologised, and, later, the emperor granted his request, but the histories written in Tibet all say that the Tibetan army defeated the Chinese and that the Tang emperor delivered a bride under threat of force.

 Early Tibetan accounts say that the Tibetan king and the king of Zhangzhung had married each other's sisters in a political alliance.
 However, the Tibetan wife of the king of the Zhangzhung complained of poor treatment by the king's principal wife.
-War ensued, and, through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sum-ba (Amdo province) was ambushed and killed by King Srongtsen Gampo's soldiers.
+War ensued, and, through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sum-ba (Amdo province) was ambushed and killed by King Songtsen Gampo's soldiers.
 As a consequence, The Zhangzhung kingdom was annexed to Bod [Central Tibet].
 Thereafter the new kingdom born of the unification of Zhangzhung and Bod was known as Bod rGyal-khab."
 R. A. Stein places the conquest of Zhangzhung in 645.

 Further campaigns

-He next attacked and defeated the Tangut people who later formed the Western Xia state in 942 CE), the Bailang, and Qiang tribes.
+He next attacked and defeated the Tangut people (who later formed the Western Xia state in 942 CE), the Bailang, and Qiang tribes.
 The Bailan people were bounded on the east by the Tanguts and on the west by the Domi.
 They had been subject to the Chinese since 624.

 After a successful campaign against China in the frontier province of Songzhou in 635–36 (OTA l.
 607), the Chinese emperor agreed to send a Chinese princess for Songtsen Gampo to marry.